Dasync/Dasync/examples/AspNetCoreDocker/README.md

 with `application/json` body representing method's arguments:
 `{ "arg1": value1, "arg2": value2 }`

-For example, a command method in the `Users` service is defined in code like this:
+For example, a command method in the `Users` service is defined in the code like this:
 ```csharp
 public interface IUsersService
 {